dima122231232/dima122231232/README.md

 ---

-# 📢 My strength

-> My strength is that I can handle complex solutions, but it’s important to remember that easy and medium tasks are even easier for me to complete, which is what I’m also open to.
+> ⭐ My strength is that I can handle complex solutions, but it’s important to remember that easy and medium tasks are even easier for me to complete, which is what I’m also open to.

 ---